-During lockdown, owing to COVID-19, the waste production mainly increased from residential areas compared to industrial and commercial centers, as industries and offices were partially or completely shut down so very less industrial and commercial waste was generated.
+During lockdown, owing to coronavirus, the revenue from waste production market mainly increased from residential areas compared to industrial and commercial centers, as industries and offices were partially or completely shut down so very less industrial and commercial waste was generated.
 Further, decline in production of new goods led to fall in demand for recyclable material such as rubber and plastic.
-However, reopening of production facilities and introduction of vaccines for coronavirus disease are anticipated to lead to re-initiation of waste management companies and waste recycle industry at their full-scale capacities
+However, reopening of production facilities and introduction of vaccines for coronavirus disease has led to re-initiation of waste management companies and waste recycle industry at their full-scale capacities.

 As per the current estimates, by 2025, the urban population is expected to reach 4.3 billion, generating about 1.42 kg/capita/day of municipal solid waste.
 As per UNESCAP, in the past five years, the ASEAN region witnessed an annual urban population growth rate of 2.6%.
 This rise in urban population is expected to result in an unprecedented rise in waste generation.
 Thus, rise in waste management services in urban regions is anticipated to boost waste management market growth.

 As per data released by the World Bank, in 2023, the global municipal solid waste generated 2.1 billion tons annually, which is expected to reach approximately 3.40 billion tons by 2050.
 Countries with the highest per capita waste disposable rates are islands, most likely owing to waste generated by tourists.
 As per data recorded in the year 2022, the annual waste generation in East Asia and the Pacific region is more than approximately 270 million tons per year.
 This quantity is majorly influenced by waste generation in China, which makes up 70% of the regional figures.
 All these factors together significantly fuel the demand for waste management services, which, in turn, drives growth of the market.